-Every month, a huge amount of booze moves through the Gear Patrol offices (or, as of right now, our apartments) — beer, wine and a whole lot of whiskey.
+Every month, a huge amount of booze moves through the Gear Patrol offices — beer, wine and a whole lot of whiskey.
 Here are a few of our favorites.

 Woodinville Straight Bourbon Whiskey

 If you don’t know Woodinville yet, you will soon.
 The distillery has earned numerous accolades, including Craft Whiskey of the Year and, more recently, Best Straight Bourbon at the San Francisco World Spirits Competition this year.
 Bourbon authority Fred Minnick said he’d “buy every single bottle of Woodinville.”
 Its straight bourbon is an easy-drinking 90 proof that’s aged in standard 53-gallon drums for five years which, for a non-major distillery (like Jim Beam, Buffalo Trace or Brown-Forman), is a rarity.
 What’s rarer, the booze is better than its stats.
 It’s rich, buttery and sweet, and, at $40, it won’t cost you a fortune.

 Threes Brewing has been absolutely holding it down during shelter-in-place by continually putting out delicious beers and delivering them across New York.
 Mutually Exclusive is hazy like a New England IPA, but more crisp than juicy.
 The beer is brewed with oro blanco, essentially a white grapefruit, that provides a nice delicate bitterness that makes me want to drink this on a stoop in the summer… six feet away from anyone else.